-According to the National Health Service, claustrophobia (an irrational fear of confined spaces), affects between 10% and 30% of the population and whilst the signs of claustrophobia are easy to identify, pinning down the exact cause is not so simple.
+According to the NHS, claustrophobia (an irrational fear of confined spaces), affects between 10% and 30% of the population and whilst the signs of claustrophobia are easy to identify, pinning down the exact cause is not so simple.
 As the definition suggests, the fear is usually irrational and can often take an individual by surprise in the most unexpected situations.
 In fact, it is a common misconception that the fear pertains only to the fear of being physically confined in an enclosed space.
-Claustrophobia sufferers may find themselves feeling equally anxious in a traffic jam or a crowded shopping centre as in a broken lift or MRI scanner.
+Claustrophobia sufferers may find themselves feeling equally anxious in a traffic jam or a crowded shopping centre, as in a broken lift or MRI scanner.
 Unfortunately, for the majority of sufferers, claustrophobia will dictate many aspects of their day to day lives.

 MRI and Claustrophobia